Council actively encourages community participation and provides an opportunity during Council Meetings to allow for the following:

 How do I submit a Request to Address Council?

-If you would like to address Council, please use the Participate in a Council meeting form below.
-If you submit your request via email you must provide a brief synopsis of your address in writing to the Chief Executive Officer by email at email@example.com by 10am on the Monday prior to the Ordinary Meeting of Council.
+If you would like to address Council, please use the Participate in a Council Meeting form below.
+If you submit your request via email you must provide a brief synopsis of your address in writing to the Chief Executive Officer via firstname.lastname@example.org by 10am the Monday prior to the Ordinary Meeting of Council.

 You may address Council virtually, or in person.
 Please indicate in your request whether you will attend the meeting either in person or virtually.